ElianCordoba/softwareontheroad/src/content/react-hooks.md

   React hooks allows us to take a React functional component and add state and lifecycle methods to it.

-  In simple words, react hooks are **special functions** to extend the capabilities of functional components and give them the posibility to have **lifecycle events** and **manage state.**
+  In simple words, React hooks are **special functions** to extend the capabilities of functional components and give them the possibility to have **lifecycle events** and **manage state.**

 <a name="classes-vs-hooks"></a>

-  Let's compare how a class differ from a functional component when react hooks are used.
+  Let's compare how a class differs from a functional component when React hooks are used.

   ## The good old fashion class-based way